Two Paths to Resignation

 A trustee may resign either: 1.
 Unless the trust instrument provides otherwise, on at least thirty days' notice to the qualified beneficiaries, the settlor, if living, and all cotrustees.
 2. With the approval of the court.

 A.R.S. § 14-10705(A)The second path involves asking the court for approval.
-This route is more common when the resignation is contentious, when trust property needs protection during the transition, or when there is no obvious successor trustee ready to take over.
+This route is more common when the resignation is disputed, when trust property needs protection during the transition, or when there is no obvious successor trustee ready to take over.

 Liability Does Not End at Resignation